- The threat

-In late June and July the caterpillars congregate in the nest to pupate into adult moths, which can take up to four weeks.
+In July the caterpillars congregate in the nest to pupate into adult moths, which can take up to four weeks.
 Spent nests found after adult moth emergence will invariably contain pupae cases.

 Scientific research Surveys

-Surveys of the affected London Boroughs have been carried out each spring and summer since the outbreak was first discovered in 2006, and the larvae and nests found have been removed.
-Details of the action taken are contained in the reports which are available on request.
+Surveys of affected London Boroughs have been carried out each spring and summer since the outbreak was first discovered in 2006, and the larvae and nests found have been removed.
+Details of the action taken is in the reports, which are available on request.

 For information about regulations and requirements applying to the import of oak plants, or to the movement, handling and disposal of oak material in the OPM-affected areas, contact our Plant Health Service on: